Family Violence Counselling And Support Service (FVCSS) 1800 608 122

 • Information, counselling and support by telephone and face to face

 • Linking victims to police support

 • Advocacy, liaison and referral to appropriate legal, accommodation and support services

 FVCSS is part of the Tasmanian Government integrated response to family violence

 www.safeathome.tas.gov.au FVCSS works with Tasmania Police, the Court Support and Liaison Service and other key agencies to manage responses to incidents of family violence.

 Who this service is for

-Services are available to anyone who needs support or information because their partner or ex-partner is or has been violent or abusive to them.
-People can self-refer, or be referred by another person or service.
-Services are offered to people in heterosexual or same-sex relationships.
+People can self-refer or be referred by another person or service.
+Services are available to people in heterosexual and same-sex relationships.

 All services are free, confidential, voluntary and subject to the State’s Privacy Provisions.